wschaeferiii/rendezvous/README.md

 # Rendezvous

-"Uber for Friends" - A MEAN app that syncs location and meet up locations between users in real time.
+Track your friends when you need to meetup.
+MEAN web-app that syncs location and meet up locations between users in real time.

 ## Technologies Used